jimtyhurst/friendlyeats-functions/README.md

 This project contains experiments and simple, sample code for implementing Google [Cloud Functions](https://cloud.google.com/functions/) associated with a [Firebase](https://firebase.google.com/) application that access data from a [Firestore repository](https://cloud.google.com/firestore/docs/).

 [FriendlyEats](https://github.com/firebase/friendlyeats-web) is a restaurant recommendation app built on [Cloud Firestore](https://cloud.google.com/firestore/).
 While working through the tutorial, I [modified](https://github.com/jimtyhurst/friendlyeats-web) the application slightly to calculate a `valueIndex` for each restaurant.
-See the [valueIndex branch](https://github.com/jimtyhurst/friendlyeats-web/tree/valueIndex) of that application.
+See the [valueIndex branch](https://github.com/jimtyhurst/friendlyeats-web/tree/valueIndex) of [my fork](https://github.com/jimtyhurst/friendlyeats-web) of [that application](https://github.com/firebase/friendlyeats-web).

 In this "functions" repository, I have been experimenting with Cloud Functions to learn how to create serverless functions in [TypeScript](https://www.typescriptlang.org/), using the [Firebase](https://firebase.google.com/docs) libraries.
-I am familiar with writing web services in Java, so this repository contains my experiments to learn how to do this within the Firebase environment, using JavaScript/TypeScript.
+I am familiar with writing web services in Java, so this repository contains my experiments to learn how to create web services within the Firebase environment, using JavaScript/TypeScript.

 * Respond to an HTTPS request.
 * Read query parameters from an HTTPS request.